gshaw/gshaw.github.io/index.md

 ### Professional Projects

-Projects that I am currently working as the lead software engineer for [Reinvent](https://reinvent.com).
-Note that we are not an agency, we design, build and operate the businesses we create.
+Projects that I previously worked on as head of technology for [Reinvent](https://reinvent.com).

 #### [Chit Chats](https://chitchats.com)